 When it comes to cybersecurity threats, one of the biggest vulnerabilities any company has, is its actual employees.
 Because the employees have literal full access to the companies network systems, they are able to inflict immense damage, if they so choose.
 Which is something they may be enticed into doing, if there is significant monetary gain.
 Or, in other circumstances, they may accidentally allow someone else access their account, which said individual will go on to launch their own attack.
 The last situation is an employee downloading a malicious file to their workstation, without knowing it.

 Whether intentional or unintentional, one of the biggest risks, to any company, in the area of cybersecurity, is always the employees.
-For this reason, many companies attempt to minimise said risk, by educating their workface on the dos and don’ts of net security.
+For this reason, many companies attempt to minimise said risk, by educating their workforce with cybersecurity training on the dos and don’ts of net security.